farcasterxyz/contracts/docs/docs.md

 ### Invariants

-1. A key can only move to the added state if it was previously in the null state.
+1. Addition: A key can only move to the added state if it was previously in the null state.
-2. A key can only move to the removed state if it was previously in the added state.
+2. Removal: A key can only move to the removed state if it was previously in the added state.
-3. A key can only move to the null state if it was previously in the added state, the contract hasn't been migrated, and the action was performed by the owner.
+3. Reset: A key can only move to the null state if it was previously in the added state, the contract hasn't been migrated, and the action was performed by the owner.
-4. Event invariants are specified in comments above each event.
+4. Events: Event invariants are specified in comments above each event.

 ### Assumptions